welcome

 Welcome to the Systems Ecology and Ecoinformatics Laboratory at the UNCW.
 The overarching goals of our work are

-1. to understand the lawful processes that create, constrain, and sustain ecosystems, and
+1. to understand the lawful processes that create, constrain, and sustain ecological systems, and

 2. to develop a formal science of environment that we can use to comprehend the causes and consequences of both local and global environmental changes.